ihadhrami20-csar/eluna-academy/README.md

-# Al-Qalam Tuition - Modern Online Learning Platform
+# Eluna Academy - Modern Online Learning Platform

 A professional, responsive education landing page built with React, TypeScript, and Tailwind CSS.
 Designed specifically for Islamic/Quranic education services with a beautiful ocean blue and turquoise color scheme.